I know what some of you may be thinking.

-The excellent telecommunications infrastructure, combined with a cultural affinity with Europe and North America, similar time zone ( +2 hours US Eastern Standard Time, + 1 hour during daylight saving time), and English proficiency, make the country an ideal nearshore location.
+The excellent telecommunications infrastructure combined with a cultural affinity with Europe and North America, widespread English proficiency, and similar time zone (+1 or +2 hours from EST, depending on daylight saving time) make the country an ideal location for nearshore development.

 5. Entrepreneurial atmosphere

-This entrepreneurial environment caught the attention of the well-known accelerator 500 Startup, which in June of 2017 announced its arrival to Uruguay as part of the Montevideo Accelerator Program, focused on growth hacking, product designing, fundraising, and bringing Silicon Valley expertise to seed-stage companies in Uruguay.
+This entrepreneurial environment even caught the attention of the well-known accelerator 500 Startup.
+In June 2017, 500 Startups announced its arrival to Uruguay as part of the Montevideo Accelerator Program, focused on growth hacking, product design, fundraising, and bringing Silicon Valley expertise to seed-stage companies in Uruguay.